Car Organization Ideas for Baseball Moms

 The other half will likely be used for chairs, coolers, and your gear.

-If you have the space, I recommend getting a large container for trunk organization.
-You can go eco friendly (reuse an old Amazon box), utilitarian (a laundry basket), or you could even buy a trunk organizer specifically for this purpose.
+If you have the space, I recommend getting a trunk organizer.
 This Drive Auto Products Trunk Organizer is similar to the one I use in my own car.
 I like it because it has dividers to keep stuff separated, and collapses when I don’t need it.

-Now that you’re organized, it’s time to stock your car for Baseball Season.
+Now that you’re organized, it’s time to stock your trunk for Baseball Season.

-For your trunk organization box, here are some recommendations:
+For your trunk organizer, here are some recommendations:

 - A roll of Paper Towels (for wiping faces, hands, use as napkins, etc. – too many uses to count here)